 In particular, the user is entirely subject to the provider’s actions regarding civil liberties issues such as privacy, censorship, and freedom of speech.
 The provider’s actions are taken based on commercial considerations, and these actions may constitute serious violations of the user’s civil liberties.

-For example, commercial providers can silence dissent and enforce censorship in order to gain access to foreign markets.
-As we note in the next section, they can also cooperate in government intrusion into their users’ personal and private affairs.
+As we have noted, commercial providers can silence dissent and enforce censorship in order to gain access to foreign markets.
+As we will note in the next section, they can also cooperate in government intrusion into their users’ personal and private affairs.
 Commercial providers have also cooperated with enforcement of censorship and freedom of speech restrictions by monitoring web logs and bulletin boards, erasing banned content, and reporting offenders to government authorities.

 Under the Libre Services model, however, any group or community of people can host the service cooperatively for themselves, and operate it according to whatever policies they see fit.
 The Libre Services model thus breaks the separation between the provider and the user—they can now be one and the same.